-Courtney Young, an adoptee and member of Holt’s marketing and development team, met her birth mother during her first trip to Korea with Holt.
+Courtney Young, an adoptee and member of Holt’s fundraising team, met her birth mother during her first trip to Korea with Holt.
 Here, she discusses family, culture and the complexities of adoption.

 My niece’s recent obsession is playing princess.
 She’s 4, inspired by a recent trip to Disney World and the movie “Frozen,” and she reenacts the climatic fairytale over and over again.
 We all indulge her and it’s probably the sweetest thing I’ve ever seen.